neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 Melatonin for the Timing of Nocturnal CourtshipVocalization.
 Current Biology 26(19)](https://doi.org/10.1016/j.cub.2016.07.079).
 :::

-Additionally, in species that are active during the day (like songbirds), melatonin **inhibits** overall levels of vocalization behavior yet lengthens the duration of individual songs.
+Additionally, in species that are active during the day (like songbirds), melatonin **inhibits** overall levels of vocalization behavior yet remarkably still **lengthens** the duration of individual songs.

 :::{figure} /images/melatonin-opposing-effects.png
 :width: 600

-Melatonin's opposing effects acros phylogenetic history[^feng-bass-2016].
+Melatonin's opposing effects acros the vertebrate phylogenetic tree[^feng-bass-2016].
 :::

 ## Circannual Rhythms

+Many animals exhibit regular repeated fluctuations in behavior across the year.
+Reproduction, mating, migration, hibernation, and foraging behavior are just a few examples.

 ### Changing priorities throughout the year